 STUDENT HEALTH FORMS: Parents must complete the electronic school form (including the student health section) by the start of each school year.
-This form can be found under Family Resources on the school website and must be completed properly in order for students to participate in field trips and other school events or to receive any form of medication in the Health Room.
+This form must be completed properly in order for students to participate in field trips and other school events or to receive any form of medication in the Health Room.